eMerzh/gatsby-plugin-mixpanel/README.md

     options: {
       apiToken: 'YOUR_MIXPANEL_API_TOKEN',
       pageViews: {
-        '/blog': 'Page blog view', // an event 'Page blog view' will be send to mixpanel a every vist on the /blog page '/404': 'Page 404 view',
+        '/blog': 'Page blog view', // an event 'Page blog view' will be send to mixpanel on every visit on the /blog page '/404': 'Page 404 view',
       }
     },